 Dr Dorothy Rowe, famous Psychologist and Author, states “the profession of psychiatry is based on the belief that there are such things as mental illnesses, and that these illnesses have a physical cause and a physical cure – drugs and electroconvulsive therapy.
 The only way to maintain the belief that mental disorder has a physical cause is steadfastly to refuse to be aware of what is going on and what has gone on in the individual lives of individual people”.
-Read – What someone with anxiety and depression would love to tell you.
+Read – Learn to switch off and rest with ease.

-If you read any of the literature or stories on MIND’s website … they are based on this fear based story/paradigm (Read – Mental health: fear is the biggest factor)
+If you read any of the literature or stories on MIND’s website … they are based on this fear based story/paradigm (Read – Take the steps to overcome your fear)

 I invite you to consider the following:

-• What about giving someone the opportunity to rebuild their life and use their voice without the reliance of a mental health charity like MIND.
+• What about giving someone the opportunity to rebuild their life without the reliance of a mental health charity like MIND.
 That’s independence!

 • Educating that panic attacks are not a mental health condition